git & fit

 cooldown.
 Tunable per repo.

-exercises across mobility, stretch, strength, cardio, and posture.
+mobility, stretch, strength, and posture exercises.

 - Snooze without guilt — 5 / 30 / 120 minutes, rest of day, or